Ridoineel/Pyintercon/README.md

-# A simple server and client for interconnect your application
+# A simple python Server and Client for interconnect your application